 Lyft used to be one of the best companies to negotiate with, however purse strings have tightened as a result of the pandemic.
 We have still helped candidates get significant increases in 2021, but you need to setup the right leverage.

 Lyft has switched from a four-year vesting schedule to single-year vesting plans.
 Every three months, you will get 25% of the yearly grant.
-Each year there is a review where a new equity grant is issued.
+Each year there is a review where a new Lyft equity grant is issued.
 This has a major drawback of limiting equity upside, but it does also limit downside.
-Net-net this is worse than companies that offer 4-year plans because you lose the "call option" of locking in lower prices in future years.
+Net-net this is worse than companies that offer 4-year plans because you lose the "call option" of locking in lower stock prices in future years.

 Like most tech companies, Lyft's compensation varies depending on which region you are located in.
 However, Lyft currently does not hire for fully remote positions.
-It is possible to transition to a fully remote role at Lyft after you start, but it is extremely rare.
+It is possible to transition to a fully remote role at Lyft after you start, but it is rare.

 The majority of team members have the option to work a hybrid schedule consisting of three in-office days and two work-from-anywhere days.